 Medicaid has certain income and asset limits, which are discussed in this article on qualifying for Medicaid in New York.

-A Medicaid attorney at The Law Offices of Roman Aminov can help you apply for Medicaid for home care, nursing home care, or doctor/hospital visits.
+at The Law Offices of Roman Aminov can help you apply for Medicaid for home care, nursing home care, or doctor/hospital visits.
 The application process can be lengthy, confusing, and fraught with pitfalls.
 Allow us to guide you through the process in a professional and expedient manner.

 If you are qualified for Medicaid and own a home, Medicaid can place a lien on your house or against your estate.
-Through proper planning and the use of Medicaid Trusts, you are able to qualify for Medicaid while protecting your home.
+Through proper planning and the use of Medicaid Trusts, you are able to qualify for Medicaid while protecting your home

 trusts (“SNT”); a first party special needs trust and a third party special needs trust.
 A first party SNT is funded with the SSI or Medicaid recipients own funds, such as from a settlement, and is subject to a payback requirement.
 A third party SNT is set up by someone else for the benefit of the recipient.
 Both types of trusts allow the beneficiary to retain his government benefits while accessing the funds to help him live in dignity.
 Allow us to advise you on the proper use of special needs trusts to accomplish your goals.

-A pooled income trust allows you to qualify for Medicaid even if your income is over the monthly allowance ($800 for a single person) while still being able to access your income.
+A pooled income trust allows you to qualify for Medicaid even if your income is over the monthly allowance (approximately $860 for a single person) while still being able to access your income.
 This article details how a pooled trust can be used to obtain home care while preserving your income.

-Contact our office today at 347-766-2685 to discuss your Medicaid or Special Needs question with an attorney.
+today at 347-766-2685 to discuss your Medicaid or Special Needs question with an attorney.
 The consultation is free, the advice is priceless.